go-humble/humble/README.md

 any language.
 If you do choose to write your back-end in go as well, Humble offers some tools to make it easy to share code between the server and browser.

-This repository contains no code, but serves as an introduction to the Humble Toolkit and a central place for creating new issues that are not related to any specific sub-package.
+This repository contains no code, but serves as an introduction to Humble and a central place for creating new issues and feature requests that are not related to any specific sub-package.

 How it Works
 ------------